 4) Enhanced KYC & AML

 Some financial institutions find it difficult to deal with problems related to policies such as Anti-Money Laundering (AML) and Know Your Customer (KYC).
 Numerous organizations are not able to solve these problems, due to the rapidly escalating costs.
-The adoption of the blockchain technology will enable the creation of a system where all clients’ information may be stored safely, making the independent verification an easy process or even automated securely.
+The adoption of blockchain technology will enable the creation of a system where all clients’ information may be stored safely, making the independent verification an easy process or even automated securely.
 In this way, both AML and KYC processes will become simpler and easier, as all involved organizations will share the same system and the information will be updated in real-time, perhaps through the use of Digital Identities.
-In addition to this, blockchain technology will assist the organizations to minimize their administrative costs and reduce the workload.
+In addition to this, blockchain technology will assist organizations to minimize their administrative costs and reduce the workload.

 5) Smart Contracts

-Smart contracts are an innovative development of blockchain technology which enables for time and resources saving, as they do not require a third-party interaction.
+Smart contracts are an innovative development of blockchain technology that enables for time and resources saving, as they do not require a third-party interaction.
 Traditional contracts do not differ a lot from smart contracts, however, their key benefit is that obligations are automatically enforced and cannot be avoided by anyone.

 When smart contracts are integrated with blockchain technology, we enjoy benefits such as security, automation, immutability, and transparency.
 The integration of smart contracts in the financial sector will provide opportunities for transparent auditing and real-time remittances.
 Traditional contracts are paper-based and require financial institutions to invest money in paperwork and maintain records.
 These records can be easily manipulated as they are on paper.
 Smart contracts offer bank tools for bookkeeping based on blockchain.
 Smart contracts have already been applied to the financial industry to gain greater automation.